 The story of God’s faithfulness though continues on, and I will do my best to share the highlights because He took care of so many tiny details that I could write a book!
 The story is long and confusing but I will try to do my best to simplify it as best as possible without minimizing the fact that God was in all the details, even the details I won’t mention.

 We found a taxi driver who ended driving us around for about an hour looking for a place to stay.
-Everything was booked, but finally we found a hotel that was fully booked but allowed Anne to book a room for the night since she was a flight attendant.
+Everything was booked, but finally, we found a hotel that was fully booked but allowed Anne to book a room for the night since she was a flight attendant.
 This hotel had cell service, internet, and air conditioning.
 We were able to call family and a friend to let them know that we were okay.
-We began to settle into our room, and continued to talk with family who let us know that they had booked us a flight for September 30th.
-That lead us to more uncertainty of what we should do.
+We began to settle into our room and continued to talk with the family who let us know that they had booked us a flight for September 30th.
+That lead us to more uncertainty about what we should do.
 Would we be able to stay in San Juan for 7 days when all hotels were booked?
 Do we try to go back to the other side of the island?
 Would we have enough cash to get us through the week?
 The answer was no.

 However, we put those worries aside though when Anne came to the room to let us know that some random guy had given her a room that he didn’t need for the night.
 So, we had our own room.
 Then we all ended up going down to the hotel’s restaurant to relax for a bit, and my dad called me to tell me that JetBlue had opened up a flight on Monday that he had booked us on.
 Now our last concern was where we were going to stay for Sunday night.

 Perfect love casts out all fear